claireaoi/peculiar-datasets/README.md

 Once a dataset, once a reality.🌈

 ### 🐠 How ? 🐠
 Via Github (here, pull request), or via email ( soundslike003@gmail.com ), reach us, and share your dataset with our Peculiar Data Circle.
-You can look at the template in the dataset folder. 💫
+You can look at the "_template" in the dataset folder. 💫
 It will soon be posted online, stay tuned!
 Any question, feedback, suggestion?
 We would be glad to hear from you !